What is resilience?

 Other resilience resources available

-• Developing Resilience – Advice from Mind on how to be more resilient.
+• Developing Resilience – Advice from Mind on how to manage stress and be more resilient.

 • Robertson Cooper's i-resilience tool – This personality-based questionnaire enables you to receive a personalised i-resilience report.
 Robertson Cooper are a company that promotes employee wellbeing in the public sector, and many Universities have worked with them.
 The feedback will tell you how your personality is likely to influence your personal resilience (coping with and bouncing back from setbacks) both generally and in a range of workplace situations.
 Your report is completely confidential to you and you will not be asked to share any of the detail with anyone else.